CommonAccord/Site-Org/Doc/01/Agt/Type/DataSharing/Form_T01_V01.md

 7.Ti=PUBLICATIONS

-7.sec=Provider acknowledges that MIT is receiving Confidential Data in anticipation of preparation and publication of scholarly papers (ìScholarly Workî).
+7.sec=Provider acknowledges that MIT is receiving Confidential Data in anticipation of preparation and publication of scholarly papers (‚ÄúScholarly Work‚Äù).
 Prior to publication of any Scholarly Work, Provider will have a fourteen (14) day period to review the publication for any disclosure of Confidential Data.
 Provider shall, within the fourteen (14) day period, give MIT notice identifying specifically any Confidential Data it believes would be disclosed in the Scholarly Work.
 If Provider does not provide timely notice, it will be deemed to have waived any objection to disclosure of Confidential Data.

 8.Ti=USE OF NAMES

-8.sec=Provider and its affiliates shall not use the name ìMassachusetts Institute of Technologyî, or any variation, adaptation, or abbreviation thereof, or the name of any of MITís trustees, officers, faculty members, students, employees, or agents, or any trademark owned by MIT, in any promotional material or other public announcement or disclosure without the prior written consent of MITís Technology Licensing Office, which consent MIT may withhold in its sole discretion.
+8.sec=Provider and its affiliates shall not use the name ‚ÄúMassachusetts Institute of Technology‚Äù, or any variation, adaptation, or abbreviation thereof, or the name of any of MIT‚Äôs trustees, officers, faculty members, students, employees, or agents, or any trademark owned by MIT, in any promotional material or other public announcement or disclosure without the prior written consent of MIT‚Äôs Technology Licensing Office, which consent MIT may withhold in its sole discretion.

 9.Ti=DISCLAIMERS

 9.1.Ti=Provider Disclaimer

-9.1.sec=All Confidential Data are provided ìas is.î Provider makes no warranty, expressed or implied, regarding the accuracy, completeness, suitability or performance of Confidential Data disclosed under this Agreement.
+9.1.sec=All Confidential Data are provided ‚Äúas is.‚Äù Provider makes no warranty, expressed or implied, regarding the accuracy, completeness, suitability or performance of Confidential Data disclosed under this Agreement.

 9.2.Ti=MIT Disclaimer